KnowOneActual/python-venv-manager/README.md

 *\*Windows support via Git Bash*

+# Python Virtual Environment Manager

 A smart shell script to simplify your Python development workflow.
 This script provides a single, intelligent command to create, activate, or deactivate a Python virtual environment based on the current context of your directory.

 ## The Why: Simplify Your Workflow

 Managing Python virtual environments can be repetitive.
+You have to remember if you've already created an environment, manually source the activation script, or remember to deactivate it when you're done.

 This script streamlines that entire process into a single command.
 It knows what to do, so you don't have to.

 ## The What: Key Features

-This script is an all-in-one solution that will:
+This script is an all-in-one solution that provides helpful user feedback and will:

-* **Create:** If no virtual environment is found in the current folder, it creates a new one named .venv.
+* **Create:** If no virtual environment is found, it creates a new one named .venv.
-* **Configure:** Automatically sets include-system-site-packages = true in the pyvenv.cfg file upon creation, giving you access to globally installed packages.
+* **Configure:** Automatically sets include-system-site-packages = true upon creation.
 * **Activate:** If a .venv folder exists but is not active, it activates it.
 * **Deactivate:** If a virtual environment is already active, it deactivates it.
+* **Automate Setup:** Upon creation, the script automatically:
+    * Upgrades pip to the latest version.
+    * Installs all packages from a requirements.txt file if one is found.

 ## The How: Installation and Usage